The Meanest Man in the World: Plot

 After the initial shock, Clarke happily discovers that a lot of rich clients are attracted to his practice because of the article.
 Among others, billionaire Frederick P. Leggitt comes to visit him at the office, looking for representation for an eviction of the billionaire's old sister-in-law, Frances.
-After more of the same kind of "mean" publicity, hoards of clients arrive at Clarke's office and business is booming.
+After more of the same kind of "mean" publicity, hordes of clients arrive at Clarke's office and business is booming.
 In secret, Clarke takes care of Frances and lets her live in his apartment.

 Janie is appalled by Clarke's seeming new personality, and during a visit she breaks off their engagement.
 While Clarke is out drowning his sorrows at a bar an unfortunate series of misunderstandings regarding Frances ensue, and the public is led to believe she has taken her life in the river.

 Janie, who is also out drowning her sorrows, hears that Clarke lives with a woman in his apartment, and when she bumps into Clarke on the street, she slaps him in anger over his deceit.
 Another photographer is in place and captures the scene.
 The next day the picture is published, saying that Janie is the woman living with Clarke in the apartment.
 Mr. Brown sees the article and reacts violently.

 Mr. Brown forces both Clarke and Janie to go to her apartment in New York.
 With the help of a judge, Mr. Brown makes the couple marry on the spot.
 Before this, Shufro has told Janie the truth about Clarke's "room mate" Frances.
 When the couple is married Mr. Brown orders Clarke to stay in Pottsville and reform and learn how to be less mean and a good husband.
 Happily Janie then explains the misunderstanding to her father.